rancher/rancher.github.io/rancher/v1.5/en/rancher-services/network-policy/index.md

 > **Note:** Network Policy Manager is currently only compatible with an environment using the _Cattle_ container orchestration.
 Environment templates will restrict which ones are compatible based on orchestration, but all options are available from the catalog.

 ### Managing Network Policy Rules via UI
-Network policy settings can be configured for each environment by navigating to the Environment's settings page.
-You can navigate to the Environment's settings page by using "Manage Environments" option from the dropdown menu.
+Network policy settings can be configured for each environment by navigating to the environment's settings page.
+You can navigate to the environments's settings page by clicking on **Manage Environments** option from the dropdown menu.
+Click on the edit icon next to the environment you want to set a network policy on.

-There are currently three knobs to control the communication between different containers.
-And one default "catch all" knob to control the rest of the traffic which is not covered by the other three knobs.
+There are four options in the UI to control the network traffic between containers. `Allow` permits network traffic to occur where as `Deny` restricts network traffic.

-- **Between Linked Services:** This knob is used to control communication between containers of two services that are linked.
+* **Between Linked Services:** This option is used to control communication between containers of two services that are linked.
-- **Within Service**: This knob controls where communication between containers of the same service is allowed or denied.
+* **Within Service**: This option is used to control communication between containers of the same service.
-- **Within Stack**: This knob controls where communication between containers of different services of the same stack is allowed or denied.
+* **Within Stack**: This option is used to control communication between containers of different services in the same stack.
-- **Everything Else**: This knob controls the destiny of the traffic that doesn't match the above three knobs.
+* **Everything Else**: This option is used to control the rest of the traffic that doesn't match any of the definitions in the other options.

-A normal usage of the network policy would be deny "Everything Else" traffic and allow only the traffic that is needed using the other three knobs.
+A normal use case would be to select `Deny` for **Everything Else** and select `Allow` for the other options.

-> Note: The above rules are applied in the left to right order as they are read in the UI.
+> **Note:** The rules are applied in the left to right order.

 ### Managing Network Policy Rules via API